MichelJuillard/dynare-michel/windows/README.txt

     addpath c:\dynare\4.x.y\matlab

-  Matlab (R) will not remember this setting next time you run it, and you will have to do it again.
+  MATLAB (R) will not remember this setting next time you run it, and you will have to do it again.

 * Select the "Set Path" entry in the "File" menu, then click on "Add Folder...", and select the 'matlab' subdirectory of your Dynare installation.
 Note that you SHOULD NOT use "Add with Subfolders...".
 Apply the settings by clicking on "Save".
-Note that Matlab (R) will remember this setting next time you run it.
+Note that MATLAB (R) will remember this setting next time you run it.

-You can test your installation by typing 'dynare' at the Matlab (R) prompt.
+You can test your installation by typing 'dynare' at the MATLAB (R) prompt.
 This should give you an error message complaining that you did not specify a MOD file.